semgrep/semgrep-docs/docs/getting-started.md

 1. Create an account by clicking the link: [Sign in to Semgrep Cloud Platform](https://semgrep.dev/login).
 2. In your command line, enter `semgrep login`.
-3. Click the link provided in your CLI and follow the instructions.
+3. Click the link provided in your terminal and follow the instructions.

 ## Updating Semgrep